ValmirFormigari/ValmirFormigari/README.md

 # 💫 About Me:
-<br>Hello, I'm a student of information systems currently working as a customer success.
-But my goal is to become a developer.
+<br>Hello, I'm a student of information systems currently working as a Developer.
 I have some personal projects and each new one I hope to post here.

 ## 🌐 Socials: